 Part of the Ribble Valley Inns group, The Highwayman is a stylishly appointed 18th-century coaching inn with craggy stone floors, warm wooden furniture and log fires.
-Marston's Wainwright is the real ale, Kingstone Press supplies draught cider, and wine expert Craig Bancroft chooses the extensive wine list of which 10 are served by the glass.
-Sitting in Lancashire but only a few miles from the Cumbrian and Yorkshire borders, the inn has won a Green Tourism award and also two AA Rosettes for its use of local and regional ingredients.
-Experienced chef Jason ‘Bruno’ Birkbeck, who trained with owner Nigel Haworth, prepares a classic fish pie served with cheesy mash; another pie, made with Cumbrian lamb shanks and topped with butter puff pastry, is accompanied by rosemary and sea-salt potato wedges.
+Wainwright is the real ale, Kingstone Press supplies draught cider, and wine expert Craig Bancroft chooses the extensive wine list of which 10 are served by the glass.
+Sitting in Lancashire but only a few miles from the Cumbrian and Yorkshire borders, the inn has won a Green Tourism award and also an AA Rosette for its use of local and regional ingredients.
+New head chef Matthew Lees has a passion for cooking rustic dishes with fresh produce.
+Expect dishes like fish pie served with cheesy mash; another pie, made with Cumbrian lamb shanks and topped with butter puff pastry, is accompanied by rosemary and sea-salt potato wedges.
 Butterflies and birds love the terraced gardens, where there is comfortable seating and outdoor heating.